 - 1 tablespoon dark chocolate optional

-- Cut up any firm cheese into cubes, cut up any large pieces of fruit and vegetables.
+- Start by cutting up any firm cheese into cubes and meat into small pieces.
+Next chop up any large pieces of fruit and vegetables into bite sized pieces.

 - Store in the fridge in an airtight container for 2-3 days.

 Originally posted May 15, 2019.
 Updated on December 9, 2019 and again on January 27, 2023 with new tips, tricks and a recipe.

 - Cook to a minimum temperature of 165 °F (74 °C)

 - Do not use the same utensils on cooked food, that previously touched raw meat

 - Don't leave food sitting out at room temperature for extended periods